jcrussell/thorla/README.md

 # Instructions

-Thorla supports two modes of operation -- static and dynamic.
-Static mode avoids the overhead of discovering what Thorla tasks are available.

-## Static Mode
-In static mode, a list of thorlas is manually maintained by the application developer.
-Here's a simple example:
+Thorla builds a list of tasks with the help of a simple Main object maintainted by the application developer.
+Here's an example:

 ```scala
 package example